This post may contain affiliate links. Please read our disclosure policy.

 - Roast the hazelnuts in the oven at 160ºC (fan assisted) for about 8 minutes.

-- Put the hazelnuts in a high-power food processor or blender and blitz them until you obtain a smooth butter.
+- Put the hazelnuts in a high-power food processor and blitz them until you obtain a smooth butter.